Cardiff Council: Premises

 The council's main offices are at County Hall on Atlantic Wharf.
 It was built in 1987 as the headquarters of the former South Glamorgan County Council.
 The council also uses the City Hall on Cathays Park in the city centre, built in 1906 for the former Cardiff City Council.
 Full council meetings were held at County Hall prior to 2020, when the COVID-19 pandemic required meetings to be held virtually.
-From the resumption of in-person meetings in May 2022, full council meetings have been held at City Hall.
+From the resumption of in-person meetings in May 2022, full council meetings were held at City Hall.
+City Hall closed for refurbishment in 2023 but is planned to be brought back into use as the council's meeting place once the work is complete, although this may not be until 2026.

 Electoral wards

 Since the 2022 elections, the unitary authority area has been divided into 28 electoral wards.
 Many of these wards are coterminous with communities of the same name.
 The following table lists council wards, communities and associated geographical areas.
 Communities with a community council are indicated with an asterisk.